department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/s-dvi.md

 ### Can I apply for S-DVI?

-You can apply for S-DVI if **all of the following are true for you**:
+You can apply for S-DVI if you meet all of the requirements listed below.

+**All of these must be true.
+You:**

-- You were released from active duty (and didn't receive a dishonorable discharge) on or after April 25, 1951
+- Were released from active duty (and didn't receive a dishonorable discharge) on or after April 25, 1951
-- You were rated for a service-connected disability (even if only 0%)
+- Were rated for a service-connected disability (even if only 0%)
-- You’re in good health except for any service-connected conditions
+- Are in good health except for any service-connected conditions
-- You apply within 2 years from the date we grant your new service-connected disability
+- Apply within 2 years from the date we grant your new service-connected disability

 **Note:** An increase of a rating you had before—or a rating of Individual Unemployability, meaning you can’t work—doesn’t qualify you for S-DVI.